kinoras/cool-styling/README.md

 ## ⚠️ Disclaimer

 This project works by overriding the default styles of NTU COOL.
 **If the NTU COOL team updates their website code, some styles may break, and certain functions may even become unusable.**
-Use at your own risk.